mihailthebuilder/simplyfeed/README.md

 # SimplyFeed

-Browser extension that filters posts in LinkedIn feed.
+Browser extension that filters liked and promoted posts in your LinkedIn feed.
 Works on Chrome and Firefox.

 # Table of contents